min2ha/ukwa-site/content/target/60638/index.en.md

   "subject": null
 }

-# Kotaku: We Should Take the World Health Organisation's Classification Of Gaming Disorder Seriously

 News article from a gaming news website about the recent classification of gaming addiction as a mental health condition